sheaobrien25/2020_dataviscourse_homework/hw3/README.md

 <img src="figures/staircase.png" height="300">

-_Hint: you will probably want to add an `id` to the group containing the first bar chart to make it easy to select and iterate through its children._
+_Hint: you might use the `id` of the group containing the first bar chart to make it easy to select and iterate through its children._

 ## Part III: Reshaping Things with D3